jennycl/donation-analytics/README.md

+# Donation Analytics

+This is the donation-analytics challenge for the Insight Data Science challenge.

-## Languages used
+## Prerequisites

 Python 2.7.13

-## Packages used

 Numpy

-To install, run:
+### Installing

+Install Numpy:
+'''
 python -m pip install --user numpy
+'''
 ## Running donation-analytics.py

-1) Make sure Numpy is installed:
+1. Make sure Numpy is installed:
+'''
 python -m pip install --user numpy
+'''

-2) Run script
+2. Run script
+'''
 ./run.sh
+'''
+## Running tests

+Go to insight_testsuite, run:

+'''
+./run_tests.sh
+'''
 ## Data structure and methods used

 A set is used to determine if a donor is a repeat donor.